cloudmesh-community/book/chapters/class/e222-syllabus.md

 ### Week 3.
 REST for Cloud computing

-We will be starting the class with introducing you to REST services that provide a foundation for setting up services in the cloud and to intercat with these services.
+We will be starting the class with introducing you to REST services that provide a foundation for setting up services in the cloud and to interact with these services.
 As part of this class we will be revisiting the REST services and use them to deploy them on a cloud as well as develop our own AI based rest services in the second half of the class.
-To get you started you need to read the follwoing sections:
+To get you started you need to read the following sections:
 An introduction to rest is provided in Section 34.
 It also provides a video recording of the material that was presented in class.

 #### Overview of REST

-Next, we present you with information on how to easily create a rest service with FlaskRESTFUL a libraruy that makes the creation of web services in python useing an object oriented approach easy.
+Next, we present you with information on how to easily create a rest service with FlaskRESTFUL a library that makes the creation of web services in python using an object oriented approach easy.
 A Lab was held that introduced you to developing such a service

 #### Flask RESTful Services